 Looking Toward the Future

 Right now, our trauma hospital is located at our Sunnyslope Campus.
 Our team of more than 30 veterinary professionals are saving lives every day.
-In fact, a full two-thirds of the animals who come into our shelter receive lifesaving care at the Second Chance Animal Trauma Hospital™.
+In fact, a full two-thirds of the animals who come into our shelter receive lifesaving care at the trauma hospital.

 But the fact is, our facilities are bursting at the seams.
 Which is why we’re so excited to share that construction on our new Papago Park Campus has begun.
 This new facility located near the juncture of the 202 and 143 freeways will be a regional hub for comprehensive services, allowing us to save thousands more lives in our new Lazin Animal Foundation Trauma Hospital.
 It will also feature our behavior rehabilitation, rescue and cruelty investigations, adoption resources and education programs.